hookdeck/index-all-the-things/tutorial/README.md

 @app.route("/process", methods=["POST"])
 def process():
     url = request.form["url"]

+    parsed_url = urlparse(url)
+    if not all([parsed_url.scheme, parsed_url.netloc]):
+        flash("Invalid URL")
+        return redirect(url_for("index"))
 ```

 This route handles the `POST` request to the `/process` endpoint and retrieves the URL from the form data submitted by the user.
+It validates the URL and redirects to the index page with an error message if it's not.

 Next, check if the URL already exists in the database: